-11-15.
-INVESTMENT POOLS
+14. INVESTMENT POOLS

-Shares of beneficial interest issued by a joint powers authority organized pursuant to Government Code Section 6509.7 that invests in the securities and obligations as authorized under the pools investment policy and that comply with the investment restrictions of Government Code Sections 53600 through 53610 and Section 53630.
+Shares of beneficial interest issued by a joint powers authority organized pursuant to Government Code Section 6509.7 that invests in the securities and obligations as authorized under this investment policy and that comply with the investment restrictions of Government Code Sections 53600 through 53610 and Section 53630.

-11-16.
-VARIABLE AND FLOATING RATE SECURITIES
+15. VARIABLE AND FLOATING RATE SECURITIES